 As shown in the image X-XX, this section tackles how you can implement this type of communication with .NET by using a generic Event Bus abstraction/interface.
-There are multiple potential implementations, each using a different technology or infrastructuresuch as RabbitMQ, Azure Service Bus or any other third party Open Source or Commercial Service Bus.
+There are multiple potential implementations, each using a different technology or infrastructure such as RabbitMQ, Azure Service Bus or any other third party Open Source or Commercial Service Bus.

-Note on messaging technologies for production systems: As introduced in the architecture section, notice that among the multiple messaging technologies you can choose for implementing your abstract Event Bus, some of them can be at a different level than others.
-For instance, RabbitMQ (messaging broker transport) sits on a lower level than other commercial products like Azure Service Bus, NServiceBus or MassTranssit.
-Both NServiceBus and MassTranssit can work on top of either
+Important note on messaging brokers and Service Buses for production systems: As introduced in the architecture section, notice that among the multiple messaging technologies you can choose for implementing your abstract Event Bus, some of them can be at a different level than others.
+For instance, RabbitMQ (messaging broker transport) sits on a lower level than other commercial products like Azure Service Bus, NServiceBus, MassTranssit or Brighter.
+Most of them can work on top of either

-RabbitMQ or Azure Service Bus).
+RabbitMQ or Azure Service Bus.
 It really depends on how many features and how much out-of-the-box scalability you need for your application.
 For implementing just an Event Bus proof of concept for your development environment, as in the eShopOnContainers sample, a simple implementation on top of RabbitMQ running as a container might be enough.
-For mission critical and production systems needing hyper-scalability, you might want to evaluate and use Azure Service Fabric.
-If you require high level abstractions and features that make distributed development easier, other commercial and Open Source service buses like NServiceBus, MassTransit, or others like Rebus and Rhino ESB are worth evaluating.
-Of course, you could always build more service bus features on top of lower level technologies like RabbitMQ and Docker, but the plumbing work might be too costly for a custom enterprise application.
+But for mission-critical and production systems that need high scalability, you might want to evaluate and use Azure Service Fabric.
+If you require high level abstractions and richer features like Sagas for long running processes that make distributed development easier, other commercial and Open Source service buses like NServiceBus, MassTransit, Brighter, Rebus and Rhino ESB are worth evaluating.
+Of course, you could always build your own service bus features on top of lower level technologies like RabbitMQ and Docker, but the plumbing work needed to "re-invent the wheel" might be too costly for a custom enterprise application.